andrew-peng-144/Junior-Design-0326/README.md

 ### Give SSH access to your IP

 First, you need to allow your computer to run commands on the webserver in order to transfer files.
+The following steps will accomplish that.
 1. Log into Amazon Web Services (AWS).
 Please contact Dr. Jonathan Shelley for the credentials.
 2. After you have signed in, navigate to the EC2 console https://console.aws.amazon.com/ec2/v2/
 3. Click on “Instances”.